 Nature and Probable Consequences-On June 11, 2020, Mayo Clinic Hospital in Phoenix reported that a patient received a dose that was greater than 1 Gy (100 rad) to the lens of the eye while undergoing an eye plaque radiotherapy procedure.
-The eye plaque contained 21 I-125 seeds (Isoaid Advantage Model IAI-125A), with each seed containing approximately 111.989 MBq (3.02 mCi), for a total activity of 2.35 GBq (63.547 mCi).
+The eye plaque contained 21 I-125 seeds, with each seed containing approximately 111.89 MBq (3.02 mCi), for a total activity of 2.35 GBq (63.47 mCi).
 The patient was prescribed 85 Gy (8,500 rad) from I-125 seeds that were to be removed after 5 days (120 hours).

 On June 4, 2020, at 10 a.m., the eye plaque was successfully affixed to the patient's eye, with removal scheduled for June 9, 2020, at approximately 8 a.m.
-On the evening of June 8, 2020, the patient experienced a life-threatening medical event and was transported by ambulance and helicopter to St. Joseph's Hospital in Phoenix, where the patient he-underwent an emergency procedure.
+On the evening of June 8, 2020, the patient experienced a life-threatening medical event and was transported by ambulance and helicopter to St. Joseph's Hospital in Phoenix, where the patient underwent an emergency procedure.
 After consultation with the St. Joseph's Hospital care team, it was determined that the risk of transporting the patient immediately to Mayo Clinic Hospital was too high.
-When the patient regained consciousness and was stabilized, the risks were explained to him, and the patienthe was transported back to Mayo Clinic Hospital on the evening of June 9, 2020.
-The Mayo Clinic Hospital care team informed the patient of the potential risks of the I-125 eye plaque removal procedure in someone who had recently experienced a life-threatening medical eventcerebrovascular event requiring thrombolysis. , and Considering these risks, -the I-125 eye plaque was removed on June 11, 2020 (2 days later than prescribed, for a total of 7 days).
-Subsequently, the seeds remained in the patient for 2 days longer than prescribed (7 days (174 hours) total).- All 21 I-125 seeds were recovered, and the patient received an estimated 123.5 Gy (123,500 rad) to the treatment target (the eye).
+When the patient regained consciousness and was stabilized, the risks were explained, and the patient was transported back to Mayo Clinic Hospital on the evening of June 9, 2020.
+The Mayo Clinic Hospital care team informed the patient of the potential risks of the I-125 eye plaque removal procedure in someone who had recently experienced a cerebrovascular event requiring thrombolysis, and the I-125 eye plaque was removed on June 11, 2020 (2 days later than prescribed, and 7 days (174 hours) total).
+All 21 I-125 seeds were recovered, and the patient received an estimated 123.5 Gy (123,500 rad) to the treatment target (the eye).
 The lens of the eye was prescribed to receive 24.8 Gy, but instead received an estimated 35.5 Gy.
 The patient is expected to either lose vision or have severely compromised vision in the affected eye.

-Causes-The cause of the incident was the unexpected hospitalization medical emergency during a planned 5-day eye plaque radiotherapy treatment that had to be extended to a and cerebrovascular accident that the patient endured 5 days into a 7-day eye plaque radiotherapy treatment due to hospitalization to treat a life-threatening medical event.
+Causes-The cause of the incident was the unexpected hospitalization to treat a life-threatening medical event that the patient experienced 5 days into a 7-day eye plaque radiotherapy treatment.